davidclifford/8-bit-cpu/README.md

 - 4 ROMS for the control signals (28C64) giving 32 control lines
 - 4 general purpose data registers (A,B,C,D)
 - An 8-bit stack pointer (SP)
-- 2 74161 counters for the PC
+- 2 74161 counters for the PC giving 256 byte address space
 - 2 74382 chips for the ALU giving AND, OR and XOR as well as ADD and SUB
-- Having write only registers for the inputs to the ALU (X,Y)
+- Having write-only registers for the inputs to the ALU (X,Y)
 - A mux from the bus to the X & Y registers that reverse the bits for right shifts
 - A mux as a zero input to the ALU Y input so that the ALU can add 1, 0 or -1 to X depending on the ALU function and carry in
 - Connecting the Instruction Register input straight from the Memory, bypassing the data bus, which makes the fetch cycle only need 1 t-state instead of 2
 - Using a um245r UART as an input/output device and 2 extra flags for input ready and output ready.
 - Using a 28C64 ROM for the multiplexed 4 digit display giving signed & unsigned decimal, octal, hex and a simple ascii display
+- 3mm LEDs with built in resistors in red and green, making it easy to fit them to the breadboards.

 ## Software & hardware tools